mtkennerly/ludusavi/README.md

 * You can press `preview` to see what the restore will include, without actually performing it.
 * You can press `restore` to perform the restore for real.
-  * For all the files in the source directory, they will be decoded as base 64 to get the target path and then copied to that location.
+  * For all the files in the source directory, they will be decoded as Base64 to get the target path and then copied to that location.
 Any necessary parent directories will be created as well before the copy, but if the directories already exist, their current files will be left alone (other